developdata/CCIDiploma-Unit3/week_9/README.md

 This workshop will use Arduino and Node.js, with the Node.js libraries Express, serialport and socket.io.

 ## Homework
 Create a simple Arduino set up and send data from to a Node.js application that visualises the data.
+You can do this in groups.
+Once you have done this, put images of it on the shared document.
+Write a paragraph or two about the decisions you made and what data you connected from or to the Arduino.

 ## Resources
 Here are some resources relating to today's videos.
 There are folders for each step for creating the Node.js Arduino projects.

-This is a general video on [how the internet works](http://www.youtube.com/watch?v=eiDcMY6YfEc).
-It talks about the architecture of the intenet and the web protocols.
+I've included the code for the different stages I go through as well as the complete code from the video.

 ## Introduction to webSockets and socket.io
 [How webSockets work](https://sookocheff.com/post/networking/how-do-websockets-work/)